bickelmps/DIC_FFT_ETHZ/README.md

 ![](https://lh3.googleusercontent.com/WPJUSL6LNW25MJ8lrCsyz4GUkjhZgGNGDcMHltAd2iqR0rWJZSq8fh6IcwjxLaJos9U3QPqYH0-Q "DIC Example")
 ##### Application of various DIC algorithms to a landslide in the Swiss Alps; the magnitude of the displacement is displayed in meters.
 The central column represents the results derived with the available FFT-based approach.
-###### Taken from Bickel, V.T., Manconi, A., Amann, F. (2018).
-Quantitative assessment of Digital Image Correlation methods to detect and monitor surface displacements of large slope instabilities.
-Remote Sensing Journal 2018.
+###### Taken from Bickel, V.T.; Manconi, A.; Amann, F. Quantitative Assessment of Digital Image Correlation Methods to Detect and Monitor Surface Displacements of Large Slope Instabilities.
+Remote Sens.
+2018, 10, 865.

 ------------------
 ##### MIT License